reply-fr/sustainable-personal-accounts/workbooks/inspect-a-production-system.md

 - Cost center - Are costs for this account reported accurately for FinOps reports?
 - Cost owner - Is cost ownership tagged accurately?
 - Organizational Unit that contains the account - Is the account at the right place in the AWS Organization?
+- Last login - Is account really used?

 The CSV format has been selected for easy integration with downwards processes.
 For example, these CSV files can be pushed to a datawarehouse for historical analysis and processing.
 While such automation is going beyond SPA itself, it can be easily configured with S3 events on the reporting bucket fed by SPA.